Fnhid/sorting-algorithms/README.md

-# 🏗️ **Sorting Algorithms Playground** 🚧
+# 🏗️ **Sorting Algorithms** 🚧

-Welcome to the **Sorting Algorithms Playground**!
+Welcome to the **Sorting Algorithms**!
 Here, you'll find a variety of sorting algorithms in action.
 Whether you're optimizing performance or experimenting with different sorts, this project has you covered. 💻✨

 ---

-🚧 **This project is still under construction!** New features and sorting algorithms are actively being added.
-Stay tuned for updates! 🚧
+🚧 **This project is still under construction!** New features and sorting algorithms are actively being added. 🚧

 ---

 ## ⚙️ **Configuration Options**

+you can edit these options in sort.h!

 - **Array Size & Number**:
   Customize the size of arrays by modifying `ARRAY_SIZE` and `MAX_NUMBER` in **`sort.h`**.